 On that same night, Antti Laaksonen scored his first career hat trick and added an assist as the Minnesota Wild beat the Canucks 4-2.
 This was the first hat trick in the Wild’s franchise history.

-Patrick Marleau became the 11th player to ever dress in 1,600 regular-season games, on Nov.
+Patrick Marleau became the 11th player to ever dress in 1,600 regular-season games on Nov.
 26, 2018, and he picked up an assist in the Maple Leafs’ 4-2 win over the Bruins.
-He enters the 2020-21 season with 1,723 games played, just 44 behind Howe for the most in NHL history.

 Happy Birthday to You

 A grand total of 14 players who skated at least one game in the NHL have been born on Nov.
-26. The most successful of this lot are Anaheim Ducks general manager Bob Murray (66), Steve Bozek (60), Dave Hannan (59), Chris Osgood (48), Keith Ballard (38) and Brandon Carlo (24).
+26. The most successful of this lot are Bob Murray (67), Steve Bozek (61), Dave Hannan (60), Chris Osgood (49), Keith Ballard (39), and Brandon Carlo (25).

 Greg Boysen has been writing about the Chicago Blackhawks since 2010 and has been a site manager for both FanSided and SB Nation.
 He has been published in The Hockey News and was fully credentialed for the 2013 Stanley Cup Final.
 Among his various roles with The Hockey Writers are covering the Blackhawks, the AHL, writing the daily “Today in Hockey History” column, serving as a copy editor, and appearing and hosting multiple YouTube shows, including Blackhawks Banter.
 He is credentialed with the Chicago Wolves, Rockford IceHogs, and Milwaukee Admirals, while also being a regional scout for the NAHL.
 And, just because his plate isn’t full enough, Greg hosts trivia in the Chicago area two nights a week.
 For interview requests or to provide topic suggestions, follow Greg on Twitter and reach out.